varapp/varapp-docs/docs/src/deployment.rst

 See below how to install them in a way that is guaranteed to work.

-The backend uses Django with mod_wsgi.
-It makes use of Cython to build C extensions.
+The backend uses Django and makes use of Cython to build C extensions.

 Host setup